Opioid excess theory: Later research

-Reichelt has published a number of papers concluding that autistic children excrete higher levels of peptides in their urine, as well as that such peptides may cause autistic gaze aversion; specifically, by interfering with corticothalamocortical processing of visual stimuli.
+Reichelt published a number of papers concluding that autistic children excrete higher levels of peptides in their urine, as well as that such peptides may cause autistic gaze aversion; specifically, by interfering with corticothalamocortical processing of visual stimuli.
 As a result of this theory, others, particularly Panksepp, have speculated that opioid antagonists such as naloxone and naltrexone may be useful in the treatment of autism.
-In addition, Christopher Gillberg of University of Gothenburg has published some studies showing that animals treated with opiates exhibit less clinging, in line with the behavior of autistic children, who, his research has also shown, "do not seem concerned when their parents are not near" and "exhibit less crying than infants without autism", and has also linked an excess of endogenous opioids to stereotypic (i.e. repetitive) behavior.
+In addition, Christopher Gillberg of the University of Gothenburg has published some studies showing that animals treated with opiates exhibit less clinging, in line with the behavior of autistic children, who, his research has also shown, "do not seem concerned when their parents are not near" and "exhibit less crying than infants without autism", and has also linked an excess of endogenous opioids to stereotypic (i.e. repetitive) behavior.
 However, more recently, two studies were published which failed to find a difference in levels of peptides in the urine of autistic children as opposed to those without autism.
 A 2009 review found that no evidence exists that urinary peptide levels are correlated with gut permeability.

 Possible implications for treatment

 Several double blind studies experimented with low dose opioid antagonists, such as naltrexone, for treatment of autism.
-A recent systematic review, published in 2014 showed statistically significant improvement in symptoms of irritability and hyperactivity in 77% of children treated with naltrexone.
+A 2014 systematic review showed statistically significant improvement in symptoms of irritability and hyperactivity in 77% of children treated with naltrexone.
 Core autism symptoms were unaffected.
 Side effects were mild and the drug was generally well tolerated.
-The number of children undergoing such therapy in the 10 analysed studies was only 128.
+The number of children undergoing such therapy in the 10 analysed studies was 128.